nahuelc00/rent-a-car-backend-nestjs/README.md

 # Rent a car API

 Backend of the rent a car project.
-Made with NestJs.
+Made with NestJs and tested with Jest.

 This API has a registration and login functionality.
 Allows you to get and save cars, client, users and rents.